 1. In the bowl of an electric stand mixer fitted with the whisk or paddle attachment, beat the butter on medium-high speed for about 4 minutes until it’s light, creamy, and smooth.

-2. Add in two cups of the powdered sugar and blend on low speed until the butter and powdered sugar come together.
+2. Add half of the powdered sugar and blend on low speed until the ingredients come together.
 Then add in the remaining powdered sugar, vanilla, and salt, and mix until combined.

 3. Add the caramel sauce and beat on medium-high speed until light and fluffy, another 2-3 minutes.

 4. Add additional heavy cream or milk only as needed, 1 tablespoon at a time, to get the frosting to a nice pipeable consistency.
-Note that you may not need any additional liquid depending on the thinness or thickness of the caramel you added to the frosting base, so this step may be unnecessary.
+You may not need any additional liquid depending on the thinness or thickness of the caramel you added to the frosting base, so this step may be unnecessary.

 An image of a chocolate cupcake with salted caramel frosting that has been sliced in half.